 The Kochi-Muziris Biennale is an international exhibition of contemporary art being held in Kochi, Kerala.

-The exhibition will be set in spaces across Kochi, Muziris and surrounding islands.
-There will be shows in existing galleries and halls, and site-specific installations in public spaces, heritage buildings and disused structures.
+The first edition of the Kochi-Muziris Biennale was set in spaces across Kochi, Muziris and surrounding islands.
+There were shows in existing galleries and halls, and site-specific installations in public spaces, heritage buildings and disused structures.

-Indian and international artists will exhibit artworks across a variety of mediums including film, installation, painting, sculpture, new media and performance art.
+Indian and international artists exhibited artworks across a variety of mediums including film, installation, painting, sculpture, new media and performance art.

 Through the celebration of contemporary art from around the world, The Kochi-Muziris Biennale seeks to invoke the historic cosmopolitan legacy of the modern metropolis of Kochi, and its mythical predecessor, the ancient port of Muziris.

-Alongside the exhibition the Biennale will offer a rich programme of talks, seminars, screenings, music, workshops and educational activities for school children and students of all ages.
+Alongside the exhibition the Biennale offered a rich programme of talks, seminars, screenings, music, workshops and educational activities for school children and students of all ages

 Muziris Heritage Project